Mohitabhi256/Flavours.github.io/README.md

 # Restaurant Website

-> A modern and responsive front-end website showcasing a restaurant's menu, location, and ambiance.
+ A modern and responsive front-end website showcasing a restaurant's menu, location, and ambiance.

 ---

 ## Overview

-This is a static front-end website designed with a clean layout and user-friendly interface to engage visitors.
+This is a front-end website designed with a clean layout and user-friendly interface to engage visitors.
 It provides key information like menu offerings, location, and ambiance visuals.

 ---